iotbzh/YoMo/doc/YoMo_SDK.md

 export PATH=${BOOTSTRAP_INSTALL}/sysroots/x86_64-aglsdk-linux/usr/bin:$PATH
 ```

-Note: You can add this line to your bachrc.
+Note: You can add this line to your bashrc.

 Or: